Seattle Traumatic Brain Injury And Spinal Cord Injury Lawyers

 - Sexual dysfunction

 - Exaggerated reflexes and muscle spasms

-- Nerve pain, pins and needles, numbness, and/or burning sensation
+- Nerve pain, pins and needles, numbness and/or burning sensations

 - Difficulty breathing